-For the KOKKOS package, the option defaults neigh = full, neigh/qeq = full, newton = off, binsize = 0.0, and comm = device, gpu/direct = on.
-When LAMMPS can safely detect, that GPU-direct is not available, the default value of gpu/aware becomes “off”.
+For the KOKKOS package, the option defaults for GPUs are neigh = full, neigh/qeq = full, newton = off, binsize for GPUs = 2x LAMMPS default value, comm = device, gpu/aware = on.
+When LAMMPS can safely detect that GPU-aware MPI is not available, the default value of gpu/aware becomes “off”.
 For CPUs or Xeon Phis, the option defaults are neigh = half, neigh/qeq = half, newton = on, binsize = 0.0, and comm = no. The option neigh/thread = on when there are 16K atoms or less on an MPI rank, otherwise it is “off”.
 These settings are made automatically by the required “-k on” command-line switch.
 You can change them by using the package kokkos command in your input script or via the -pk kokkos command-line switch.

 For the OMP package, the default is Nthreads = 0 and the option defaults are neigh = yes.
 These settings are made automatically if the “-sf omp” command-line switch is used.
 If it is not used, you must invoke the package omp command in your input script or via the “-pk omp” command-line switch.